awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 To install the AWS IoT Greengrass Core software on your core device, download the package for your architecture, distribution, and operating system \(OS\), and then follow the steps in the [Getting Started Guide](gg-gs.md)\.

 **Tip**
-Or, to use a script that sets up your environment and installs the latest version of the AWS IoT Greengrass Core software for you, see [Quick Start: Greengrass Device Setup](quick-start.md)\.
+<a name="ggc-install-options"></a>AWS IoT Greengrass also provides other options for installing the AWS IoT Greengrass Core software\.
+For example, you can use [Greengrass device setup](quick-start.md) to configure your environment and install the latest version of the AWS IoT Greengrass Core software\.
+Or, on supported Debian platforms, you can use the [APT package manager](install-ggc.md#ggc-package-manager) to install or upgrade the AWS IoT Greengrass Core software\.
+For more information, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.

 | Architecture | Distribution | OS | Link |